 Fruit Tree and Vine Care Calendar

 - Liqui-Cop (product must contain at least 30% copper) once each at the end of November, December and January.
 Three dormant sprays of Liqui-Cop mixed with Horticultural Oil (2 tsp.
 Copper plus 8 tbs. oil in one gallon of water.)

 - Prune trees during dormancy.
 See our Fruit Tree Pruning Care Guide to identify fruiting wood.
 If you are unsure, it’s okay not to prune until spring when the tree is in bloom.
 See #12 for Apricots.

 - Apply dormant sprays after pruning.
 Do not spray once trees are in leaf.
 See our Dormant Spray Schedule Care Guide for specific sprays.
 Thorough coverage is essential.
 See #1 for Peaches

 - If trees show sufficient shoot growth and good fruit set the previous season, fertilization may not be needed, especially for mature trees.

 - Susceptible fruits include Apples, Pears and Loquats.
 Prune blackened branches out about 9 inches below infected wood and destroy.
 Sterilize pruners after each cut.
 Spray tree with Liqui-Cop (same as #1) before buds turn green and ½ -1 tsp. at 5-7 day intervals when in bloom.

 - Apply wettable or dusting sulphur at 6, 12 and 18 inches of shoot growth (3 initial applications), then at 2 to 3 week intervals until the fruit softens.
 Thin foliage to increase air circulation.

 - For codling moth worms in the Apples or Pears spray with Sevin after all flower petals have dropped and then again one month later.

 - Use Fung-Onil, dusting sulphur or wettable sulphur 2 to 3 weeks before harvest.
-Do not use sulphur on Apricots.
+Do not use sulfur on Apricots.

-- Spray with Sevin when adults are first detected in pheromone traps and one month later.
+- Spray with Sevin when adults are first detected in pheromone traps.
+Spray again one month later.

 - To prevent Eutypa, prune Apricots in August or September or at least 30 days before the first rains.
 Symptoms of Eutypa include dieback of large limbs.
 Currently, summer pruning is the only preventive.